AlexandreBidon/pixelwar-server/README.md

-# pixelwar-server
+# Pixel War server
- Server side of the [Pixelwar app](https://github.com/AlexandreBidon/pixelwar).
+ Server side of the [Pixel War app](https://github.com/AlexandreBidon/pixelwar).

 ## Launch the server
 First, install the dependencies with `pip install -r requirements.txt`.
 You can then launch the `__main__.py` to start the server.